 There are some countries where the insane traffic and crazy driving etiquette would scare us away from renting a car.
 (Think of many major cities in Vietnam!)

-But most of Costa Rica is pretty laidback when it comes to driving, and people were mostly courteous.
+But most of Costa Rica is pretty laidback when it comes to driving, and people are mostly courteous.

 Aside from driving through San Jose, we didn’t encounter much traffic or difficult situations.
 Keep reading for some tips that will help you drive safely in Costa Rica!